giordano-lucas/exchange-price-propagation/index.md

 # Further steps

 We observed substantial variability in the distribution of lags.
 This is mainly related to the fact that:

 1. the analysis was only conducted for the `RSDA` stock.
-2. The greedy optimisation algorithm sometimes produces outliers
+2. The greedy optimisation algorithm sometimes produces outliers.

 Averaging the results across multiple stocks shall help reduce the variance of the estimation.

 Finally, one of the initial objectives was to try to reconstruct Moore's from the dataset.
 It could be interesting to perform the same computation on the average lags (across stocks) to see if we can observe a real exponential decay.

 # Conclusion

-TODO: Augustin ou Lucas

 Through this project, we expected to find the consequences of Moore's law in the speed of price propagation.
 We found out that indeed, lag duration decays over the years.
 However, it appears that the evolution of lags also depends on other factors.
 In a second time, we studied the effect of distance between markets on their lags.
 Distance is a constant and we expected it to be negatively correlated with the propagation delays.
 Nonetheless, the relation between distance and lags evolves over time, during some periods (2007-2010) the correlation is positive (the closer markets are the bigger the lag is) and the relationship becomes negative (from 2017 to 2017).
 Again, distance does not seem to be the only factor driving propagation delay.
 As a third factor to investigate, we studied the influence of stock liquidity on the resulting lags.
 It appears the smaller the liquidity difference between markets is the smaller the lag is.
 During this study, we also noticed that some events such as `Shell`'s bad financial situation in 2015 have a big impact on the lags.

+# Bibliography

+TODO: